-Online and hybrid courses adhere to the credit hour policy through the policies and procedures established and required by the FALCONS model as described extensively in the FALCONS Manual.
-The philosophy of the online design includes active and interactive teaching and learning with continually evolving connections between teacher and students and among students; and dynamic, relevant, revealing assessments intended to ensure student retention and success.
-Indeed, according to PDE requirements, online courses must demonstrate that they include "activities that are the equivalent of classroom instruction."
+Online and hybrid courses adhere to the credit hour policy, based on the policies and procedures established and required by the FALCONS model.
+The philosophy of this online teaching model centers on active and interactive teaching and learning, specifically around these three elements of connection:

+- Between the teacher and students. - 2.
+Between the students and other students. - 3.
+Between the students and the subject-matter, including dynamic assessments intended to ensure student retention and success.

+According to PDE requirements, online courses must demonstrate that they include "activities that are the equivalent of classroom instruction."
 This means that the instruction occurring within the online environment must mirror the faculty/student relationship established in the traditional classroom, including the credit hour equivalent.
 For example, for a class worth three credits, at least 45 hours of 'classroom equivalent instruction' is required.